 The cover has a zipper, but Simba recommends that this should only be used for manufacturing purposes and should not be removed for machine washing.
 Instead, the mattress should be spot cleaned if necessary.
 This is a shame 🙁

-Once I got it out of the box and removed the plastic wrapping, I was pleasantly surprised by the look and feel of the cover.
-It’s soft, white, and has a nice blue border that makes it look a little bit fancy.
+Once I got it out of the box and removed the plastic wrapping, frankly I was pleasantly surprised by the look and feel of the cover.
+It’s soft, very white, and has a nice blue border that makes it look a little bit fancy.
 It definitely looks like it belongs in a high-end hotel room!

 Next, let’s get down to the nitty-gritty of the design.